What Scalable Second-Order Information Knows for Pruning at Initialization: Results CIFAR100

 \subsection{VGG19}

-The results on VGG19 with CIFAR-100 exhibit a similar trend to those observed on CIFAR-10, reinforcing the effectiveness of our proposed approach.
-Once again, we identify the occurrence of layer collapse at extreme sparsities when no warm-up is applied, leading to a significant drop in accuracy.
-Introducing a single warm-up epoch effectively resolves this issue, restoring pruning performance across all evaluated criteria.
-However, increasing the warm-up phase to five epochs does not yield any additional advantage, indicating that a brief warm-up period is sufficient to stabilize gradient-based importance scores and prevent collapse.
+The results in VGG19 with CIFAR-100 exhibit a similar trend to those observed in CIFAR-10.
+Table~\ref{tab:vgg19_cifar100_compressors_warmup_0} shows the occurrence of layer collapse in extreme sparsities when no warm-up is applied, leading to a significant drop in accuracy.
+Introducing a simple warm-up phase effectively resolves this issue as seen in Table~\ref{tab:vgg19_cifar100_compressors_warmup_1}, restoring the pruning performance in all evaluated criteria.